-• Warm-Up Activity
+Warm-Up Activity

-A simple exercise designed to help you see what students know about Progressivism, what confuses them, or what ideas they may have absorbed about it from popular culture, friends and family, etc. The goal is to alert them to their need to gain a clearer idea of the past and be critical of what they think they already know.
+A simple exercise designed to help you see what students know about the topic, what confuses them, or what ideas they may have absorbed about it from popular culture, friends and family, etc. The goal is to alert them to their need to gain a clearer idea of the past and be critical of what they think they already know.

-Introductory essay: "The Progressives and the City"
+Introductory essay: "Ancient Egypt and Its Tombs"